erickbytes/divbull/divbull.com/content/blog/Buy-The-AI-Bottlenecks.md

 Recently, I've contemplated my exposure to the artificial intelligence (AI) boom.
 I feel pretty aggressively allocated to the AI theme.

 Nvidia is a core long term holding.
 EWY ETF is also a core holding, adding exposure to the memory part of the AI supply chain via SK Hynix, Samsung, SK Square and the rest of the Korean index.
-To buy EWY is to own the "memory bottleneck" of the AI supply chain.
+I started to "buy the bottlenecks" at the beginning of this year by making EWY a core position.
+So far it has rewarded me with great returns.

-In my effort to own the hyperscalers, Microsoft is a core position.
+I've also continued to own the hyperscalers.
+Microsoft is a core position.
 Google in a smaller but growing in size.
-Oracle and Meta are also in this basket for me.
+Oracle and Meta are also in this basket for me, but in smaller allocations.
+These are interesting companies due to their vertical integration up and down the AI stack.
+Their position to deliver AI to customers, provide infrastructure for its customers to enable AI and leverage AI in its own products makes them strategically advantaged, but only if they spend a lot of money to develop those abilities!
+Investors don't like to hear about the rising capex numbers, but this is a bet the hyperscalers must make.
+Spend to scale, at all costs and figure out the ROI later!
+Joking aside, I'm sure there will be ROI.

 Playing the application layer, I have a smaller position in Soundhound AI.
 Companies like Spotify and Duolingo have also commented on their continuing AI efforts.